 - We have a lot less stuff.
 This is partly because we have less space in an apartment than we did in a house, but we’re both much clearer on want vs. need than we used to be.

-- My credit score is 733 right now, compared with 579 right after we filed for bankruptcy.
+- Now that the bankruptcy has fallen off my credit report, my credit score is 826 — compared with 579 right after we filed for bankruptcy.
 I don’t pay a lot of attention to this (no need for new credit) but do keep an eye on it in case of identity theft.
-I’m interested in seeing how it changes after the bankruptcy falls off my credit report, which should be in just a few months.

 As a result of all of this, I sleep better at night, knowing that when another recession happens (and it will, we just don’t know when), we will be OK.
 If it happens before FI we’ll have to make some changes, but even at just half-FI, we wouldn’t be living in a cardboard box.